Rakodashi/Rakodashi/README.md

 # 🖖🏻 Hey there!
-I'm Rafaela Conrado
+I'm Rafaela

-🟢 pronouns: she/her, they/them.

 ✍🏻 I'm a Graphic Designer, and I've been studying programming for about a year now.
 My main focus at this moment are the Front-End/Web Development areas.